Icosa-dev/Alzipar-Dictionary/Book of Poems/Salm1.md

 ## Non-literal Translation
-1. Blessed is the one who does not walk in the path of the wicked or stand stand in the path which sinners take.
+1. Blessed is the one who does not walk in the path of the wicked or stand stand in the path which sinners take or sit in the community of the disrespectful.
 2. But who's joy is in the law of the Lord which he meditates on day and night
 3. That person is like a tree planted by water <br>
    whos leaf does not wither <br>